wp-plugins/webrotate-360-product-viewer/readme.txt

 == Changelog ==

 = 2.5.2 =
 * FIXED: security issue reported by WP team in a third-party library.
+Note that the entire contents of the plugin will be removed upon automatic update, so if you have any 360 assets or a license file stored in webrotate's plugin folder, please backup the plugin folder first.

 = 2.5.1 =
 * FIXED: issue was fixed that could affect interactive sliders and other javascript functions on certain WP installations.